Custom Fields

 ## Field Types

-Custom fields let you store useful information about subscribers beyond name and email address.
-Think of them as reusable questions or data slots for your subscriber list: company, role, birthday, plan, city, preferred topic, trial end date, score, or any other detail you may want to use later.
+Custom fields store subscriber information beyond name and email address.
+Use them as reusable places for answers such as company, role, birthday, plan, city, preferred topic, trial end date, score, or any other subscriber detail you plan to use later.

-Choose a field type based on how you want to use the answer.
-The type controls what kind of value Mailrith accepts and which filtering options are available in segments and automations.
+Choose the field type based on how you need to collect, store, filter, or automate the answer.
+The type controls which values Mailrith accepts and which filters are available in segments and automations.

-- **Text:** a short free-form answer, such as company name, job title, referral code, city, or customer ID.
+- **Text:** use for a short free-form answer, such as company name, job title, referral code, city, or customer ID.

-- **Text area:** a longer free-form answer, such as notes, a support description, or an open-ended form response.
+- **Text area:** use for a longer free-form answer, such as notes, a support description, or an open-ended form response.

-- **Number:** a numeric value, such as lead score, purchase count, number of seats, account size, or days in trial.
+- **Number:** use for a numeric value, such as lead score, purchase count, number of seats, account size, or days in trial.

-- **Date:** a calendar date, such as birthday, renewal date, event date, trial end date, or last purchase date.
+- **Date:** use for a calendar date, such as birthday, renewal date, event date, trial end date, or last purchase date.

-- **Dropdown:** one choice from a defined list, such as lifecycle stage, plan type, region, industry, or customer tier.
+- **Dropdown:** use for one choice from a defined list, such as lifecycle stage, plan type, region, industry, or customer tier.

-- **Multi-select:** more than one choice from a defined list, such as interests, product categories, content preferences, or event topics.
+- **Multi-select:** use for more than one choice from a defined list, such as interests, product categories, content preferences, or event topics.

-When you know the possible answers in advance, use a dropdown, multi-select, or checkbox instead of a text field.
-Structured answers are easier to filter, easier to automate, and less likely to contain spelling differences that break targeting.
+When you know all possible answers before you create the field, use a dropdown, multi-select, or checkbox instead of a text field.
+Structured answers are easier to filter and automate, and they avoid spelling differences that can break targeting.

 ## Where Fields Appear

-A custom field is not limited to the Custom Fields page.
-Once created and assigned to a workspace, it becomes available wherever Mailrith needs subscriber information.
+A custom field is not used only on the Custom Fields page.
+After you create the field and assign it to a workspace, Mailrith shows the field wherever that workspace needs subscriber information.

-- **Subscriber profiles:** view and edit field values for a specific subscriber.
+- **Subscriber profiles:** view and edit field values for one subscriber.

-- **Forms and landing pages:** collect field values directly from people when they sign up.
+- **Forms and landing pages:** collect field values from people when they sign up.

-- **Imports:** map CSV columns into custom fields so older subscriber data moves into Mailrith cleanly.
+- **Imports:** map CSV columns to custom fields so existing subscriber data is stored in the right fields in Mailrith.

-- **Segments:** build live subscriber groups from field values, such as "Plan is Pro" or "Renewal Date is in the next 30 days".
+- **Segments, broadcasts, and sequences:** build live subscriber groups from field values, such as "Plan is Pro" or "Renewal Date is in the next 30 days".

-- **Email personalization:** use field values inside email content so subscribers see relevant details.
+- **Email personalization:** use field values inside email content so subscribers see information that matches their subscriber records.

-Because fields are reused in many places, a poorly planned field can create confusion across the workspace.
-Before creating a field, decide who will fill it in, where the value comes from, how to format it, and what feature will use it later.
+Because Mailrith reuses fields in many places, a poorly planned field can create confusion across the workspace.
+Before you create a field, decide who will fill in the value, where the value will come from, which format the value must use, and which feature will use the value later.

 ## Create and Manage Fields